There’s no shortage of nutrition myths out there.

 The problem is that it became the norm for so long and misled so many people.

-The truth is saturated fat raises the level of HDL cholesterol (the good kind) in your blood.
+The truth is saturated fat raises the level of HDL cholesterol (the good kind) in your blood, according to research in The American Journal of Clinical Nutrition.

 Saturated fat gives you stronger bones.
-It’s necessary for calcium to be available for bone health.
-(19)
+It’s necessary for calcium to be available for bone health, says a Journal of Nutrition study.

-Saturated fat is also good for your lungs.
+Saturated fat is also good for your lungs, according to studies in Experimental Lung Research and Critical Care.
 Your lungs’ air space is coated with a very thin layer of lung surfactant, which is made up of 100 percent saturated fatty acids.

 You can stop avoiding your favorite foods containing saturated fat.
 Cheese, meat and butter are all free game.